tryphe/trader/doc/commands.md

 Command format: `<required> [optional=default_value]`\
 Commands are text arguments with spaces in between.
 If you setup the bash aliases in README.md, you can call them with `<exchange> <command>`.
 If not, you can use `trader-cli <exchange> <command>`.
 If you want to give the bot bulk commands, put them in `<config_dir>/in.txt` and save the file, one command per line.

-A note about markets
+Market formatting
 --------------------
-There is two accepted market formats for bot commands.
-They are `BASE-QUOTE` and `BASE_QUOTE` where BASE is the base currency, and QUOTE is the quote currency.
+There is two accepted market formats for bot commands: `BASE-QUOTE` and `BASE_QUOTE`.
+BASE is the base currency, and QUOTE is the quote currency.
 For example, this means that if you are buying and selling LTC and BTC, and the market is priced in BTC, you are trading in the `BTC-LTC` market.
-This means `1 LTC = x BTC`, where `x` is the market price of `BTC-LTC`.
+This means that BTC is the base currency, and LTC is the quote currency, where `1 LTC = x BTC`. `x` is the market price of `BTC-LTC`.
 You can also enter `BTC_LTC` and get the same result.

 Main bot commands
 -----------------